Drawers full of winter clothes? Change over those closets and get them organized at the same time.

 The clothing that is good for the season (no fixing necessary) goes right back into the closet.
 Group similar clothing together, i.e. Weekday dresses, Shabbos dresses, uniforms.

-Repeat with each shelves or drawers that have clothing.
+Repeat with each shelf or drawer that has clothing.
 I find it easier to do shelf by shelf or drawer by drawer rather than emptying out an entire dresser or closet.

 Once all the shelves (or drawers are done), then…